andrey-zotov/da356e24/README.md

   - Data is queryable by any of the fields
   - For clarity and simplicity, assuming the following:
     - Filter conditions are to be combined using AND
-    - Title filter is a substring search (title should contain the queries substring)
+    - Title filter is a substring search (title should contain the queried substring)
     - Year is exact match filter
     - Cast and genre filters to accept exact match using IN (e.g. query on genre `Action` will include all movies having `Action` among its genres)
     - Data should be paginated